© Crown copyright 2017

-From May 2017, Universal Credit sanction statistics are included as part of the quarterly statistical summary.
-These statistics only cover Universal Credit live service, but they continue to be developed and expanded.
+Universal Credit sanction statistics are included as part of the benefit sanctions statistics.
+These statistics continue to be developed and expanded.

-Universal Credit full service delivers Universal Credit to a wider range of claimant types and it is anticipated that it will be included in these statistics at a later date.
+Universal Credit full service delivers Universal Credit to a wider range of claimant types and it is anticipated that it will be included in all statistics at a later date.

-From August 2017, figures relating to sanction durations and an experimental rate are included as part of the summary.
+Figures relating to sanction durations and an experimental rate are included as part of the publication.
 These figures include both live and full service.

 Information about what other statistics are published on Universal Credit is available in the Universal Credit statistics: release strategy.